AHaliq/MorphismMeetupsNotes/1-prereq.typ

       $f in cal(C)(X,Y)$, $f: X -> Y$, $X attach(->, t: f) Y$, ),
   )
+  The hom-set notation is explicit about the underlying category whereas the type notation leaves it implicit.
+The commutative diagram notation notates the morphism as labels on arrows between objects.
 ] <category>

 #let Mor = $text("Mor")$;